Thorium Hydride SDS

 • Move to a well-ventilated area, preferably with fresh air.

-• Apply artificial respiration if patient is not breathing.
+• Apply artificial respiration if the patient is not breathing.

 • Administer oxygen if breathing is difficult.